 1.5g / Strand Hair

 If you want to go to extremes or have thick hair, then this is your only option.
-Your hair will look as gorgeous as in fairy tale.
-What if you have thin strands and / or thinning issues?
-There is an alternative for you too: the double drawn hair extensions.
-Basically, you get thicker hair at the most crucial parts, yet without increasing strand weight.
+Your hair will look as gorgeous as in a fairy tale.
+What if you have thin strands and/or thinning issues?
+There is an alternative for you, too: the double-drawn hair extensions.
+You get thicker hair at the most crucial parts, yet without increasing strand weight.

 For more buying tips and weight details, please see this post.
 It covers all the aspects of hair extensions, from buying to styling and more.